 Solution: Develop a platform that shows KPI metrics for pipeline distributions throughout the org.
 Centralize data points into a single source of truth and offer up a way to back trace commits made prior to releases.

 Opportunity Areas: By standardizing releases, it makes the process more efficient, and effective.
 Showing visibility across organizations and pipelines also encourages accountability.
 Finally, centralizing relevant KPI metrics makes it more intuitive to digest data, and gain insights into potential problems before they arise.

 Design ThinkingQualitative Analysis: After solidifying our problem statement, we decided to interview different team leads to try and uncover pain points.
 We then brainstormed solutions to these ails and mapped them out using a feasibility matrix.

 Problem: SAP Concur’s target audience is primarily composed of middle-aged men and women.
 This being the case, often times they have increasing difficulty with seeing what is on their display.
 Concur also has quite a few users who are visually impaired.
 The default Apple voice over configuration is unintuitive and often leads to more confusion.

-Solution: Using swift three’s newly implemented accessibility methods, we were able to better prioritize and localize the way in which voice over interpreted the information on screen.
-Ultimately, we humanized the literal concatenation of strings and variables to invoke a more natural tone of conversation.
+Solution: Using swift three’s newly implemented accessibility methods, I was able to better prioritize and localize the way in which voice over interpreted the information on screen.
+Ultimately, I humanized the literal concatenation of strings and variables to invoke a more natural tone of conversation.

 Key Performance Indicators